Nick Senzel Player Props: Reds vs. Cardinals

-The Cincinnati Reds, including Nick Senzel (batting .237 in his past 10 games, with two doubles, a home run, five walks and five RBI), battle starter Steven Matz and the St. Louis Cardinals at Great American Ball Park, Wednesday at 6:40 PM ET.
+Nick Senzel -- 2-for-3 with an RBI in his last game -- will be in action for the Cincinnati Reds against the St. Louis Cardinals, with Miles Mikolas on the hill, on May 25 at 12:35 PM ET.

-In his last game he had a one-hit performance (1-for-4) against the Cardinals.
+In his last appearance, he racked up two hits (going 2-for-3 with an RBI) against the Cardinals.

 Nick Senzel Game Info & Props vs. the Cardinals